SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/processing-data.md

 The job scheduler can be used to trigger one-time or periodic jobs on data captured from devices.
 The scheduler allows you to map device data to model inputs by providing a mapping tool.
 Periodic executions of batch jobs can be useful when aggregate information on model’s predictions is required for a desired time period.

->**Info**: Note that currently scheduled processing is applicable for PMML models and model groups only.
+>**Note**: Currently, scheduled processing is only applicable for PMML models and model groups.

 #### Scheduling a job